bechirtouhami/sitepress-multilingual-cms/readme.txt

 == Screenshots ==

+1. Translation controls in posts and pages lists.

-You can find screen shots of WPML in the [quick intro](http://wpml.org/home/press-kit/) page.
+You can see more screenshots and a video tutorial in the [quick intro](http://wpml.org/home/press-kit/) page.

 == Changelog ==